 On the PhD programme, SPIRe collaborates with the Department of Political Science in Trinity College Dublin (TCD).
-From September 2nd to 6th, you will take a Maths Camp taught by TCD colleagues on the TCD campus.
+From September 21st to 25th, incoming students will take a Maths Camp taught by TCD colleagues on the TCD campus.
 This is an essential part of your research methods training and offers an invaluable foundation for your research.

 While studying at UCD, you will notice that there are fellow PhD students in a large variety of different specializations within SPIRe, as well as on specialized thematic PhDs that cross various disciplines.
 Within SPIRe, we have students working on British-Irish studies, European studies, political theory and human rights, development studies, nationalism and ethnic conflict, et cetera.
-Across disciplines, our school is involved in thematic PhD programmes such as Quantitative Social Science, European Law and Governance, Global Human Development Studies, and Complex Systems and Computational Social Science.
-The course requirements for these students differ but overlap with those in SPIRe itself.
+SPIRe also houses students in thematic PhD programmes such as Quantitative Social Science, European Law and Governance, Global Human Development Studies, and Complex Systems and Computational Social Science.
+The course requirements for these students differ but overlap with those taking the PhD in Politics and International Relations.
 Therefore, some of the contents of the PhD handbook will apply only to students on the Politics and International Relations PhD programme, while other contents apply to all students with SPIRe supervisors.
 This will be made clear throughout.

 If after reading this handbook you have any further questions, please do not hesitate to contact me or anyone listed under the contact details section.

 SPIRe PhD Programs DirectorGraduate Research PhD Handbook 2020-21| SPIRe 2020-21 PhD Student Handbook Addendum|